RamonMeffert/svelte-datagrid/README.md

 # Svelte Datagrid

 > **Warning**
 > This library is a work-in-progress.
-It is not available on NPM.
+The API is not finalized, and the
+> documentation is far from complete.

 An experimental type-safe datagrid library aiming to improve developer experience over existing libraries while maintaining great performance and